elphas-dev/elphas-recommender-laravel/README.md

 		"html5",
 		"java"
 	],
-	"reference_id":1 //this is an ID that perhaps matches an ID in your system for easier loopups later on }
+	"reference_id":1 //this is an ID that perhaps matches an ID in your system for easier lookups later on }
  ```